SpaceEngine

-SpaceEngine (stylized as SPΛCE ΞNGINE) is an interactive 3D planetarium and astronomy software developed by Russian astronomer and programmer Vladimir Romanyuk.
-It creates a 1:1 scale three-dimensional planetarium representing the entire observable universe from a combination of real astronomical data and scientifically-accurate procedural generation algorithms.
-Users can travel through space in any direction or speed, and forwards or backwards in time.
-SpaceEngine is in beta status and up to version 0.9.8.0E, released in August 2017, it was and still is available as download for Microsoft Windows.
-Version 0.990 beta was the first paid edition, released in June 2019 on Steam.
-The program has full support for VR headsets.
+SpaceEngine is an interactive 3D planetarium and astronomy software initially developed by Russian astronomer and programmer Vladimir Romanyuk.
+Development is now continued by Cosmographic Software, an American company founded by Romanyuk and the SpaceEngine Team in February 2022, based in Connecticut.

+SpaceEngine creates a 1:1 scale three-dimensional planetarium representing the entire observable universe, combining real astronomical data with scientifically accurate procedural generation algorithms.
+Users can travel through space in any direction or at any speed and can move forwards or backwards in time.
+SpaceEngine is currently in beta status.
+Up to version 0.9.8.0E, released in August 2017, it was available as freeware for Microsoft Windows.
+Version 0.990 beta, the first paid edition, was released on Steam in June 2019.
+The program fully supports VR headsets.

-Properties of objects, such as temperature, mass, radius, spectrum, etc., are presented to the user on the HUD and in an accessible information window.
-Users can observe celestial objects ranging from small asteroids or moons to large galaxy clusters, akin to other simulators such as Celestia, OpenSpace, Gaia Sky, and Nightshade NG.
-The default version of SpaceEngine includes over 130,000 real objects, including stars from the Hipparcos catalog, galaxies from the NGC and IC catalogs, many well-known nebulae, and all known exoplanets and their stars.
+Properties of objects, such as temperature, mass, radius, and spectrum, are presented on the HUD and in an accessible information window.
+Users can observe a wide range of celestial objects, from small asteroids and moons to large galaxy clusters, similar to other simulators like Celestia, OpenSpace, Gaia Sky, and Nightshade NG.
+The default version of SpaceEngine includes over 130,000 real objects, featuring stars from the Hipparcos catalog, galaxies from the NGC and IC catalogs, many well-known nebulae, and all known exoplanets and their stars.

 Functionality

 The proclaimed goal of SpaceEngine is scientific realism, and to reproduce every type of known astronomical phenomenon.
-It uses star catalogs along with procedural generation to create a cubical universe 10 billion parsecs (32.6 billion light-years) on each side, centered on the barycenter of the Solar System.
+It uses star catalogs along with procedural generation to create a cubical universe over 10 billion parsecs (32.6 billion light-years) on each side, roughly centered on the barycenter of the Solar System.
 Within the software, users can use search tools to filter through astronomical objects based on certain characteristics.
 In the case of planets and moons, specific environmental types, surface temperatures, and pressures can be used to filter through the vast amount of different procedurally generated worlds.

 SpaceEngine also has a built-in flight simulator (currently in Alpha) which allows for users to spawn in a selection of fictional spacecraft which can be flown in an accurate model of orbital mechanics and also an atmospheric flight model when entering the atmospheres of the various planets and moons.
 The spacecraft range from small SSTO spaceplanes, to large interstellar spacecraft which are all designed with realism in mind, featuring radiators, fusion rockets, and micrometeorite shields.
 Interstellar spacecraft simulate the hypothetical Alcubierre drive, including the relativistic effects that would occur in reality.